-Whether they’re managing office correspondence, handling the flow of patients, or assisting physicians in the exam room, medical assistants are among the most highly-valued allied healthcare pros improving the efficiency and quality of healthcare in Nebraska.
+Whether they’re managing office correspondence, handling the flow of patients, or assisting physicians in the exam room, medical assistants are there to optimize efficiency and free-up clinical staff so they can focus on patient care.

-Nebraska’s thriving healthcare sector, anchored by leading health systems like the Nebraska Medical Center in Omaha – which earned a spot on Newsweek’s first-ever “World’s Best Hospitals” list – are helping ensure the continued growth of the medical assisting profession here.
+Nebraska’s thriving healthcare sector, anchored by leading health systems like the Nebraska Medical Center in Omaha – which earned a spot on Newsweek’s first-ever “World’s Best Hospitals” list – make Nebraska a great place to work in the healthcare field.

-In fact, according to projections from the Nebraska Department of Labor, the number of medical assistants here will grow by 4.5% during the few, short years between 2019 and 2021.
+In fact, according to the U.S. Department of Labor sponsored resource O*Net, the number of jobs for medical assistants in Nebraska is expected to grow by 23% during the ten-year lead up to 2028.

 But before you can begin taking advantage of the exciting opportunities in medical assisting in Nebraska, you’ll need to make sure you have the qualifications the state’s healthcare employers expect.